packagist/private-packagist-docs/docs/self-hosted/kubernetes.md

 ## Backups

-Installations with an embedded cluster come with [Velero](https://velero.io/), a backup solution that allows you to configure backups for either the entire setup or only the Private Packagist application.
-You can configure the snapshot frequency as well as the storage location in the Replicated admin UI under Snapshots once everything is up and running.
+The Replicated Admin console integrates with [Velero](https://velero.io/), a tool to back up and restore your Kubernetes cluster resources and persistent volumes.
+It is automatically installed with an embedded cluster installation.

+Once your Private Packagist Self-Hosted is up and running, you can configure the storage destination and the backup schedule in the Replicated Admin console under Snapshot settings.
+We recommend using an external storage solution like Amazon S3 and configuring full snapshots.

+To restore Private Packagist Self-Hosted from a snapshot, access the "Full Snapshots" and click on the "Restore from backup" icon.
+You will then see information on how to either perform a full restore or only restore the Private Packagist Self-Hosted application.
+During the restore process both Private Packagist Self-Hosted and the Replicated Admin console will become unavailable.

-If you are installing Private Packagist Self-Hosted into an existing Kubernetes cluster then creating backups of the used embedded PostgreSQL and Redis database, as well as the Min.io storage is your responsibility.
+If you are installing Private Packagist Self-Hosted into an existing Kubernetes cluster, then you can either install [Velero](https://velero.io/), and configure it as described above or create backups using your solution.

 ## Configuration changes